lakkithaT/slasscom-visual-design-and-multimedia-curriculum/user-experience-design/ideate-for-solution.md

 This lesson will discuss wireframing by discussing below sub topics.
 * What is Wireframe
-* Hoe to do and tools to be use
+* How to do and tools to be use

 ---
 ---